alialavia/UserIdentification/reporting/kw_6.md

 	- Opt.
 2: Pick "Inlier"-Class with highest relative weighting
 - [ ] Feature: Identification on classifier subset - (dont evaluate on identified users in the scene)
 	- Classify on subset (send ids to exclude in identification request)
+	- Same for robust updates: Exclude identified users in scene which have "secure" tracking and faces are beeing recognized (SDK, possible object detections)

 ## Notes/Remarks